nodeshift/nodejs-reference-architecture/docs/functional-components/transaction-handling.md

 ### General Guidance

-Unlike like Java ecosystem, there are no well established application servers that support transactions and no JavaScript specific standards for transactions.
+Unlike in the Java ecosystem, there are no well-established application servers that support transactions and no JavaScript specific standards for transactions.